 Leea (Welfare Rights Appeals Worker) has been an inspiration – I believe that this project and ones like it should be essential for people pursuing a law degree and career.
 It has opened my eyes to the range of ways you can practice law and how it can be used.

 This is an opportunity to work directly with clients.
-Based in Leeds Combined Court Centre, PSU volunteers provide practical and emotional support to litigants in person (i.e. people representing themselves) in civil and family court proceedings.
+Based in Leeds Combined Court Centre, Support Through Court volunteers provide practical and emotional support to litigants in person (i.e. people representing themselves) in civil and family court proceedings.
 This is a great opportunity for those wishing to work with clients in any sector, including the criminal justice sector, and is open to students in second year or above.
 There is also the opportunity to begin volunteering in this project over the summer months in addition to the academic year.

 I enjoyed working with clients.
-Having met so many individuals with so many stories, it shows just how important a service like the PSU is.
+Having met so many individuals with so many stories, it shows just how important a service like the STC is.
 It makes me feel privileged to be a part of such an important service for the community.

 Cerebra Pro Bono Research Programme